C0nvex/Convex/README.md

 These results show that Convex is a crucial part of the fight against climate change, and with it we could reduce the impact of aviation by half.
 Not in 20 or 10 years, but right now.

 This is a project for the 2024 South Fraser Regional Science Fair.
-[See more about the Convex here](https://projectboard.world/ysc/project/convex-foresight-into-contrail-forecasting?utm_source=shareLink_share_160422&postID=953381&rc=jownnmqj)
+[See more about Convex here](https://projectboard.world/ysc/project/convex-foresight-into-contrail-forecasting?utm_source=shareLink_share_160422&postID=953381&rc=jownnmqj)

 To download data directly from the Climate Data Store, see [here.](https://cds.climate.copernicus.eu/cdsapp#!/search?type=dataset&text=era5)